Last Updated on

 Your teeth are connected to many different areas in your body including your spinal cord, your brain stem and other parts of your central nervous system.
 A misaligned jaw or even just one tooth out of place can cause chronic migraines, imbalance and inability to stand, brain fog and even hearing loss.
 If you are experiencing any of the symptoms mentioned here, then you may want to go see an orthodontist as soon as possible.
 Even if you do not have to receive realignment treatment, the preliminary research may be able to pinpoint a problem in your dental work.

 It is recommended for kids as early as age 7, to start seeing an orthodontist in order to prevent future misalignment.
-Doing so will also lesson the treatment cost, given that orthodontic procedures done on kids is faster compared to those done in adults as their bones have already hardened.
+Doing so will also lessen the treatment cost, given that orthodontic procedures done on kids is faster compared to those done in adults as their bones have already hardened.
 Complications can be avoided with early orthodontic visits.

 Additionally, having a mouth that is properly aligned can help you avoid many other dental problems as well.
 If you have overcrowded teeth, then you may not be able to clean them in a way that will keep you from getting cavities.
 Not properly cleaning your teeth will result in bacteria buildup which later on causes tooth decay.
-Properly aligned teeth reduces the risks of getting tooth decay in early years as they can be properly brushed and flossed.
+Properly aligned teeth reduce the risks of getting tooth decay in early years as they can be properly brushed and flossed.

 If you have large gaps in your mouth, then you may be blocking the natural movement of other teeth in your mouth.
 As they move, they will cause a great deal of discomfort and possibly tooth loss if the misalignment is not handled.
 This is especially important for young people who are just receiving their second set of teeth.